zhixin9001/2021-SAA/note/tips.md

     - File Gateway, s3, offers SMB or NFS-based access to data in Amazon S3 with local caching.
     - volume gw, cloud-based iSCSI block storage volumes
     - tape gw, moving tape backups to the cloud. not nfs interface
+    - Supported: Create a lifecycle policy to immediately move data to Glacier Deep Archive
+    - Types
+        - Standard
+        - Standard–IA
+        - One Zone
+        - One Zone–IA

 ### Cache
 - ElastiCache for redis